PhpPlaisio/lock-named-core/README.md

 #  License

-The project is licensed under the MIT license.
+This project is licensed under the MIT license.